idiosincratica/Haskell-product-parser/README.md

 # Scraper
-Parses a product page on shop.gazzal.net
+Parses a product page on shop.gazzal.net using Scalpel library